Adult development: Contemporary and classic theories

 Adult development is a somewhat new area of study in the field of psychology.
 Previously it was assumed that development would cease at the end of adolescence.
+Further research has concluded that development continues well after adolescence and into late adulthood.
 This new field of research was influenced by the aging population of the "baby boomer" generation.
 The population of Americans who are the age of 65 or over was at roughly 9 million in 1940.
 In just 60 years that total has grown to over 35 million people.
 This rise in population and life expectancy had shined a light on the manifestation of development throughout adulthood.

 Changes in adulthood have been described by several theories and metatheories, which serve as a framework for adult development research.
+One of which is Erik Erikson who went beyond childhood stages and introduced the concept of continuing development until death.

 Lifespan development theory

 Life span development can be defined as age-relating experiences that occur from birth to the entirety of a human's life.
 The theory considers the lifelong accumulation of developmental additions and subtractions, with the relative proportion of gains to losses diminishing over an individual's lifetime.
 According to this theory, life span development has multiple trajectories (positive, negative, stable) and causes (biological, psychological, social, and cultural).
 Individual variation is a hallmark of this theory – not all individuals develop and age at the same rate and in the same manner.